Bommalattam (2008 film): Release

 Bommalattam remained unreleased until Nag Ravi of Insight Media intervened and released it on 12 December 2008.

-The Hindi version was renamed Final Cut of Director and was released on 21 October 2016 after a ten year delay.
-While Bommalattam was successful, Final Cut of Director went unnoticed due to lack of promotions.
+The Hindi version was renamed Final Cut of Director and was released on 21 October 2016 after a ten-year delay.
+While Bommalattam was successful, Final Cut of Director went largely unnoticed and failed at the box office.

 Critical reception

 Ayyappa Prasad of Nowrunning wrote, "Like aged and mellowed spirits, director Bharati Raja has matured and levitated towards one of his first loves—a whodunit".
-Sify wrote; "hats off to Bharathiraja for creating a taut thriller which is a masterpiece of moods, anxieties and dread.
+Sify wrote, "hats off to Bharathiraja for creating a taut thriller which is a masterpiece of moods, anxieties and dread.
 Quite simply, unmissable."
 Pavithra Srinivasan of Rediff.com wrote, "Bharathiraja's screenplay lacks punch.
 He seems to have been confused about whether to give importance to the characters themselves, or the thriller portion."
 Malathi Rangarajan of The Hindu wrote, "The pluses of Bommalattam place Bharatiraaja on a pedestal.
 The minuses play spoilsport."
-She added, "It’s obvious that many of the scenes have been filmed in Hindi alone—flawed lip sync makes a mockery of some of the serious scenes".
+She added, "It's obvious that many of the scenes have been filmed in Hindi alone—flawed lip sync makes a mockery of some of the serious scenes".